 ASOP No. 34 was approved by the ASB in September 1999.
-The ASB is issuing this revision to address concerns that the existing disclosure requirements in the standard do not sufficiently assist users in understanding large differences in the valuation results prepared by different actuaries.
+The ASB is issuing this proposed revision to address concerns that the existing disclosure requirements in the standard do not sufficiently assist users in understanding large differences in the valuation results prepared by different actuaries.

 In addition, several actuarial standards of practice applicable to work with pension plans have been recently revised.
 In September 2013, the ASB issued a revised ASOP No. 27, Selection of Economic Assumptions for Measuring Pension Obligations.
 In December 2013, the ASB issued a revised ASOP No. 4, Measuring Pension Obligations and Determining Pension Plan Costs or Contributions.
-In September 2014, the ASB issued a revised ASOP No. 35, Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations.
+The comment period for a revision of ASOP No. 35, currently titled Selection of Demographic and Other Noneconomic Assumptions for Measuring Pension Obligations, ended in January 2014.
 Revision of ASOP No. 34 is necessary to provide guidance consistent with the guidance in these other actuarial standards of practice.